 As a teacher, librarian and mother of three, I live a life rich with children's books.
 I love to collect them, organize them, read them and write them!
 My passion for children's literature developed in elementary school, where I had the unique opportunity to meet some amazing children's authors.

 My signed copies of books written by these special visitors were more than mementos from their visits.
 They were subtle reminders that creative individuals were responsible for the stories I was enjoying!

 When I was in third grade, my teacher helped each of her students “publish” a book from start to finish.
 Through Writer's Workshop, we wrote, edited and finalized our text; illustrated our stories; designed book covers; and developed our own copyright pages.
-This experience was not only fun, but satisfying.
+This experience was not only fun, it was satisfying.
 I had become an author at the age of nine!

 When my brother, sister and I were little, our parents read to us every night.
 I still possess my cherished books from childhood.
 However, it wasn't until later that my children’s book collection really began to grow.
 While I was working on my BA in Early Childhood Development at Arizona State University, I enrolled in Literature in the Classroom.
 My professor opened my eyes to all the incredible possibilities for teaching with books, and a collection began.
 It was about that time that I began volunteering at the Scottsdale Civic Center Library, too, where I would pick up used picture books for 10-15¢ a piece!

 My first published book, Starry’s Haircut, was inspired by my middle son, who at two years old, was terrified of getting his hair cut.
 At the same time, my oldest son was attending Montessori Center School in urban Phoenix.
 There, the students took care of a sheep named Starry.
 Every Spring, the children observed Starry having her wool shorn, and I wondered if Starry was ever nervous about her "haircut".